FPGAwars/apio/docs/installing-apio.md

 2. Uncompress the bundle to reveal the `apio` directory with the application files (right click on the .zip file and select Extract All).

-3. Move the `apio` directory to a location of your choosing and add it to your `%PATH%`.
+3. While in the `apio` directory, run the following command to test your installation:

-4. Run the following command in a **new command window** to test your installation:
+        .\apio

-        apio
+4. Move the `apio` directory to the location of your choosing and add it to your `%PATH$`.